Table of Contents

 What is Microservices Architecture?

-Microservices is an architecture style where an application is built as a collection of small, independent services.
-Custom software development companies often use microservices architecture to build scalable and maintainable systems.
+Microservices is an architectural style in which an application is built as a collection of small, independent services.
+Custom software development companies often use microservices architecture to create scalable, maintainable systems.

-The company can break the application into more minor, independent services, each handling a specific function.
-Each service can be individually deployed and updated with an independent code base and repository.
-These services communicate with each other via APIs.
+The company can divide the application into smaller, independent services, each responsible for a specific function.
+Each service can be deployed and updated separately, with its own codebase and repository.
+These services communicate with each other through APIs.

 Pros of Microservices Architecture